Ebola Information for Healthcare Professionals and Other Partners

 Information relevant to managing waste from a non-healthcare setting can be found in the DHS guidance on the Handling, Decontamination, Transport, and Disposal of Non-Health Care Setting Ebola-Contaminated Waste (PDF, 3.1 MB).

 For additional information, please see the links below:

 - Interim Guidance for Managers and Workers Handling Untreated Sewage from Individuals with Ebola in the United States

-- DHS guidance on the Handling, Decontamination, Transport, and Disposal of Non-Health Care Setting Ebola-Contaminated Waste (PDF, 3.1 MB)
+- DHS guidance on the Handling, Decontamination, Transport, and Disposal of Non-Health Care Setting Ebola-Contaminated Waste (PDF)

 Wisconsin does not have state-specific guidance.
 Please refer to CDC guidance.

 Ebola Traveler Notification

 How does Wisconsin find out about travelers that might be at risk for Ebola?